Holy Industry or Holy Revolution

 The environmental crisis is crying out for an energy transition.
 We cannot continue consuming fossil fuels, or planet Earth will become uninhabitable for humans.
 Extreme weather events remind us of this with increasing frequency.
 We must accelerate the development of renewable energies: solar panels and wind turbines.
 How are things standing?
-Data: globally, between 2012 and 2022, the combined share of wind and solar power rose from 1% to 5% of total energy consumption.
+Data: globally, between 2012 and 2022, the combined share of wind and solar power increased from 1% to 5% of total energy consumption.
 This is significant growth, but we are still far from replacing hydrocarbons.
 In fact, the increase in growing global demand has only been partially offset by the integration of immensely populated countries like China and India into the global economy.
 Furthermore, contrary to popular belief, the consumption of coal, oil, and gas has continued to grow in the 21st century, including the current third decade.

 Cargando